acend/cilium-basics-training/content/en/docs/06/_index.md

 The network policy correctly switched the default ingress behavior from default allow to default deny.
 We can also check this in grafana.

 {{% alert title="Note" color="primary" %}}
 Note: our earlier grafana port-forward should still be running (can be checked by running jobs or `ps aux | grep "cilium-monitoring"`).
-If it does not open the URL from the command output below or http://localhost:3000/dashboards with a local setup)
+If it does not open the URL from the command output below (or http://localhost:3000/dashboards with a local setup).

 ```bash
 kubectl -n cilium-monitoring port-forward service/grafana --address 0.0.0.0 --address :: 3000:3000 &